-Lack of sufficient funds and resources is a major challenge to salmon recovery for all watersheds; it is therefore important to develop a strategy for using the funds received most efficiently and get the most knowledge for future direction out of a well-developed adaptive management plan.
+Lack of sufficient funds and resources is a major challenge to salmon recovery for all watersheds; it is therefore important to use the funds received wisely and get the most knowledge for future direction out of a well developed adaptive management plan.
+H-integration is not addressed, and although it is recognized that harvest is not an issue in this watershed, there are some hatchery operations that should be kept under consideration in evaluating implementation planning and review.